Skip to main content

 listn/aCursor-paginated list envelope

-Resource IDs use short prefixes so logs and payloads are easier to scan.
+Resource IDs are opaque strings unless an endpoint documents a numeric server-generated ID.
 Contexts are console configuration records, not Core API resources; pass the numeric console context ID, for example 101, when a recommendation request should use one.
-The Core API also accepts legacy ctx_ aliases such as ctx_101 and normalizes them in recommendation explanations and served-recommendation telemetry.

 Timestamps